jostylr/event-when/eventwhen.md

 As each event fires, this handler merges in the data object to the existing data.
 It also stores the original data object in _archive[event name] = ... in the data object passed to the event for posterity, log recordings, and hacking.

 The immediate flag is passed on to emit with the event `ev` finally fires.
+The reset flag allows for the emitWhen to be reinitialized after it fires.
+It uses the original state.

+Immediate could also be an options object.
+If so, reset is assumed to be part of the object if present at all.

-    function (ev, events, immediate) {
+    function (ev, events, immediate, reset) {

-        var emitter = this;
+        var emitter = this,
+            options;

         if (emitter.log) {
             emitter.log("emit when", ev, events, immediate);
+        }

+        if (typeof immediate === "object") {
+            options = immediate;
+            reset = options.reset || false;
+            immediate = options.immediate || false;
         }

         var tracker = new Tracker();